LeeCampbell/IntroToRx/content/01_WhyRx.md

 Managing events like these is what Rx was built for:

-* UI events like mouse move, button click
+- UI events like mouse move, button click
-* Domain events like property changed, collection updated, "Order Filled", "Registration accepted" etc.
+- Domain events like property changed, collection updated, "Order Filled", "Registration accepted" etc.
-* Infrastructure events like from file watcher, system and WMI events
+- Infrastructure events like from file watcher, system and WMI events
-* Integration events like a broadcast from a message bus or a push event from WebSockets API or other low latency middleware like [Nirvana](http://www.my-channels.com)
+- Integration events like a broadcast from a message bus or a push event from WebSockets API or other low latency middleware like [Azure Service Bus](https://azure.microsoft.com/en-gb/products/service-bus/)
-* Integration with a CEP engine like [StreamInsight](http://www.microsoft.com/sqlserver/en/us/solutions-technologies/business-intelligence/complex-event-processing.aspx) or [StreamBase](http://www.streambase.com).
+- Integration with a CEP engine like [StreamInsight](http://www.microsoft.com/sqlserver/en/us/solutions-technologies/business-intelligence/complex-event-processing.aspx) or [StreamBase](http://www.streambase.com).

 Interestingly Microsoft's CEP product StreamInsight, which is part of the SQL Server family, also uses LINQ to build queries over streaming events of data.